postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/monitoring-your-api/setting-up-monitor.md

 ### Updating email preferences

-You will receive daily and weekly summaries of your active monitors in the app and via email.
+You will receive daily and weekly summaries of your active monitors in Postman and via email.

 [![monitor summary](https://assets.postman.com/postman-docs/monitor-summary-1.jpg)](https://assets.postman.com/postman-docs/monitor-summary-1.jpg)